earthgecko/skyline/docs/installation.rst

-- Edit the ``settings.py`` file and enter your appropriate settings, specifically ensure you set the following variables to the correct setting for your environment, see the documentation links and docstrings in the `settings.py` file forthe full descriptions of each variable:
+- Edit the ``settings.py`` file and enter your appropriate settings, specifically ensure you set the following variables to the correct setting for your environment, see the documentation links and docstrings in the `settings.py` file for the full descriptions of each variable:

   - :mod:`settings.GRAPHITE_HOST`
   - :mod:`settings.GRAPHITE_PROTOCOL`